Can Dogs Eat Popcorn? Your Guide of Dos and Don’ts

 Can Dogs Eat Popcorn?

 Some dogs will eat pretty much anything put in front of them, but only because they don’t always know what their bodies are capable of (and deliciousness is hard to resist).
-When it comes to pure popcorn without any toppings or additions at all, there’s nothing intrinsically dangerous about it being ingested by dogs; however, the majority of us aren’t eating plain ol’ air-popped corn when binging on the hot new crime miniseries on Netflix.
+When it comes to pure popcorn (that has fully popped) without any toppings or additions at all, there’s nothing intrinsically dangerous about it being ingested by dogs; however, the majority of us aren’t eating plain old air-popped corn when binging on the hot new crime miniseries on Netflix.

 Is Popcorn Good for Dogs?